jhuynh-school/labreport3/index.md

 final
 ```

 Explanation: The example is similar to the one above, but uses the word final instead which outputs only two instances where it happens.
+The -o can be used to display all the matches over an existing number an example would be.

+`
+grep -o 'user[0-9]@example.com' file.txt
+`
+`
+user1@example.com
+user2@example.com
+user3@example.com
+`

+Continued Explanation: So the -o option could be used to print out all the matches over a certain number and display.
+The -c however would just show the count of the times it pops up, but will not display them.

 ---
 # Fourth Command